-Subjects in the Post-Graduate Course are Comparative Religions, Principles and Practices of Missions, Hermeneutics, Scriptural Holiness, Christian Ethics, Christian Philosophy, Bible Exposition, Oral Interpretation, Advanced English, Normal Training in Music, and Languages.
-Advanced studies in Greek, and courses in Spanish and French are offered.
+Many graduates, after extensive experience, have expressed a desire for further training in order to be able to meet the increasing demands upon Christian workers.
+To provide for this need the Post-Graduate Course was added to the curriculum.
+The subjects offered in this course are Non-Christian Religions, Principles and Practices of Missions, Hermeneutics, Scriptural Holiness, Christian Ethics, Christian Philosophy, Bible Exposition, Advanced English, Normal Training in Music, and Languages.
+Oral Interpretation, advanced studies in Greek, and courses in Spanish and French are offered.
 Students may choose advanced work in music-private voice, piano, and evangelistic playing.
 Credit will be given for electives chosen from the graduate courses.